Xeway/ERC/README.md

 This standard doesn't represent a simple option that would be useless after the expiration date.
 Instead, it can store as many issuance as needed.
 Each issuance is identified by an id, and can be bought, exercised, cancelled, etc., independently of the other issuances.\
 Every issuance is collateralized, meaning that the seller has to provide the collateral to the contract before the buyer can buy the option.
 The seller can retrieve the collateral if the buyer hasn't exercised in the exercise window.\
 A buyer can decide to buy only a fraction of the issuance (meaning multiple buyers is possible), and will receive accordingly tokens (ERC-1155) that represent the fraction of the issuance.
+From now, we will call these tokens *redeem tokens*.
 These tokens can be exchanged between users, and are used for exercising the option.
 With this mechanism, a buyer can decide to exercise only a fraction of what he bought.\
 Also, the seller can decide to cancel the issuance if no option has been bought yet.
 He also has the right to update the premium price at any time.
 This doesn't affect the already bought options.\
 The underlying token, strike token and premium token are ERC-20 tokens.